Google opened its I/O 2026 keynote with a film featuring pipe cleaners, puppets, and an AI chip named Timmy.

 Because of this, the process itself became part of the campaign's message, encouraging rapid experimentation and allowing artists to refine scenes in real time.

-Handmade ads have been an increasingly common approach for multiple tech and entertainment brands.
+Handmade ads is increasingly becoming a common approach for multiple tech and entertainment brands.

 Last year, we saw Apple create a puppet-led stop-animation film to celebrate the holidays and show the perks of shooting on the iPhone 17 Pro.